 However, despite its reputation as the ‘Ghetto of Sweden’, there is one individual who has managed to rise from those deprived circumstances to become a symbol of the area as well as the immigrant population of Sweden.
 Such is his influence that his first name is now officially listed as a verb in the Swedish national dictionary to mean ‘to dominate’, derived from what the French media has termed ‘Zlataner’.

-Having played for some of the biggest clubs in Europe in the likes of Ajax, Barcelona and AC Milan, his position as one of the best footballers in the world is unquestionable, although there are as many critics of him as there are fans.
+Having played for some of the biggest clubs in Europe in the likes of Ajax, Barcelona, AC Milan, Paris Saint-Germain and Manchester United, his position as one of the best footballers in the world is unquestionable, although there are as many critics of him as there are fans.
 That said, whether or not people like him is entirely subjective, but one thing for sure is certain: Zlatan Ibrahimović epitomises the essence of the new, multicultural Sweden.

 Born in Rosengård to Bosnian father and Croatian mother, Zlatan Ibrahimović endured a broken childhood and a tough upbringing; his parents divorced when he was only two, and growing up in the rough neighbourhood of Rosengård with his mother, who sometimes worked fourteen hours a day, meant that everything depended on his own ability to thrive and survive.
 He was an outsider living in a parallel world to mainstream Sweden.